U.S. Route 30 in Indiana: Illinois to Valparaiso

 US 30 enters Dyer from Lynwood, Illinois, along the original alignment of the Lincoln Highway, as a four-lane divided highway.
-At Moeller Street, the roadway becomes a four-lane highway with a center turn lane before reaching an at-grade intersection with CSX railroad tracks.
-Thereafter, the road returns to four-lane divided highway before a traffic light at US 41 in Schererville and passing under Norfolk Southern railroad tracks.
-After US 41, the original alignment of the Lincoln Highway leaves US 30 and continues along the same route as old State Road 330 (SR 330).
-US 30 begins to curve towards the southeast, still as a four-lane divided highway.
-The highway has a traffic light at SR 55, heading east as the roadway enters Merrillville, where the route becomes a six-lane divided highway and has an interchange at Interstate 65 (I-65).
+At Moeller Street, the roadway becomes a four-lane highway with a center turn lane before reaching an at-grade intersection with CSX Transportation railroad tracks.
+Thereafter, the road returns to four-lane divided highway before a traffic light at US 41 in Schererville and passing under Norfolk Southern Railway tracks.
+After US 41, the original alignment of the Lincoln Highway leaves US 30 and continues along the same route as old SR 330.
+US 30 begins to curve toward the southeast, still as a four-lane divided highway.
+The highway has a traffic light at SR 55, heading east as the roadway enters Merrillville, where the route becomes a six-lane divided highway and has an interchange at I-65.
 At Colorado Street in Merrillville, the road narrows back to a four-lane divided highway.

 After a traffic light at the southern terminus of SR 51 in Hobart, the original alignment of the Lincoln Highway rejoins US 30.
 The highway passes through a mix of farmland and residential properties on the way to Valparaiso, entering the city and passing through commercial properties.
 The highway has a traffic light at SR 2 at the western end of the concurrency of the two roads.
 From there, the road crosses railroad tracks, passes south of Valparaiso University, and has a traffic light at the eastern terminus of SR 130.
 After passing the traffic light at SR 130, the road has a full interchange with SR 49 and the eastern terminus of the SR 2 and US 30 concurrency.
-Continuing east, the road passes the Porter County Municipal Airport and proceeds east-southeast from Valparaiso, towards Plymouth.
+Continuing east, the road passes Porter County Regional Airport and proceeds east-southeast from Valparaiso, toward Plymouth.

 Valparaiso to Allen County

-After leaving the Valparaiso area, US 30 passes through rural farmland, with an intersection at US 421 northeast of Wanatah and an at-grade railroad crossing with the Chesapeake and Indiana Railroad.
+After leaving the Valparaiso area, US 30 passes through rural farmland, with an intersection at US 421 northeast of Wanatah and an at-grade railroad crossing with the Chesapeake & Indiana Railroad.
 East of the railroad tracks is an intersection with SR 39 and a bridge across the Kankakee River.
 Then the route briefly swings slightly to the north of the old Lincoln Highway alignment to accommodate an interchange at US 35.